irisjitomo/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:
 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?

+access an array is 0(1), or constant--it's a times and a plus, and those are fast

+add or remove from the front is O(n) no matter what because you have to loop through it

+add or remove from the back is an O(1) if there's space; if there's no space, you have to loop, giving you O(n)

 * What is the worse case scenario if you try to extend the storage size of a dynamic array?

+While python will automatically add a little extra space every time, if it doesn't and you run out of space, it will bump you to O(n), and you don't have control of when that happens

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?

+blocks: index, timestamp, list of transactions, proof used to mine this block, hash of previous block
+chain: linked together through hashes; each block carries the hash of the block it was created from data organization: genesis block --> 1st block from which all other blocks are mined forward is easy; backward movement is impossible

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

+Someone can access the hashes. and change all the hashes connected to those; proof of work secures the chain by requiring a certain number of zeroes; the more zeroes, the safer the chain.
+SHA-256, 32-byte-hash, 64 hexidecimal

 ## Project Set Up